Admissions and Financial Support

 A complete application requires:

-- Arrange for the submission of official Graduate Record Examination (GRE) General Test scores.
+- Optional: Arrange for the submission of official Graduate Record Examination (GRE) General Test scores.
 The scores reported must result from a test taken within the last five years.
 To expedite the review process, you may also upload preliminary (unofficial) scores, if available.
 (GRE and TOEFL school code: 1841, GRE department code: 2801, TOEFL dept. code: 20)

 - Submit unofficial transcripts from each post-secondary institution (upload through the online application).